lanl/scico/docs/source/style.rst

 Parameters
 ----------

-There are three important style components for parameters inspired by `numpy's parameter conventions <https://numpydoc.readthedocs.io/en/latest/format.html#parameters>`_:
+There are three important style components for parameters inspired by the `NumPy parameter conventions <https://numpydoc.readthedocs.io/en/latest/format.html#parameters>`_:

 1. Typing